mdiazrioUOC/TFM_2025_1/Readme.md

 # Flask-based Web Application

 This is a Flask-based web application to anotate clinical notes according to the Human Phenotype Ontology codification system.
 Below are the instructions on how to get started, run the app, and create a Docker image.
+This Readme file relates to the flask application to makes AI inferences against clinical notes.
+The code related to the web interface for annotating clinical notes can be found under the folder "clinical_annotator".

 ## Getting Started